junyu33/my-slidev-template/slides.md

 for non-negligible $\varepsilon$ (e.g. $\varepsilon = \frac{1}{2^{30}}$)

-DEF: PRG is unpreditable if it is not predictable.
+DEF: PRG is unpredictable if it is not predictable.

 </v-click>